gauravR1/SolarSol/README.md

 SolarSol

-Project uses IOT technology to maintain proper working of solar panel
+Project uses IOT technology to monitor working of solar panel and maintain them.